pazderaz/ddmon-improvements/README.md

 # DDMon

-DDMon is a deadlock monitoring tool for Erlang and Elixir programs based on the `gen_server` behaviour.
+**DDMon** proof-of-concept monitoring tool for distributed black-box .deadlock detection in Erlang and Elixir systems based on generic servers (`gen_server`).
+We developed the tool as a drop-in replacement for generic servers with minimal user intervention required.
+DDMon is the implementation and companion artifact of our work accepted at OOPSLA 2025: "Correct Black-Box Monitors for Distributed Deadlock Detection: Formalisation and Implementation"

 This document contains prerequisites and instructions for building DDMon.